mattvenn/multi_project_tools/README.md

 ## TODO

-* still haven't got a clean hardened upw. use v0.9
 * test with vga_clock - as it uses .hex files. will probably break the include system
 * caravel test duplication is ugly
 * template repository with everything in the right place and a default yaml
 * if lvs fails, return code is pass
 * fetch projects from a git ref
 * check license
-* some of the projects make a results.xml in local directory
+* one of the tests make a results.xml in local directory